Is Your Dog Suffering from Anxiety?

 If your dog is showing signs of stress and anxiety, it is extremely important to see your veterinarian to rule out medical problems.
-If your dog is physically healthy, your veterinarian will help you take the next step in treating his stress.
+If your dog is physically healthy, your veterinarian will help you take the next step in treating their stress.

 Canine Anxiety and Parallels to Human Anxiety

 As you know, being stressed and anxious is unpleasant.
-If you feel your dog or cat is having a psychological struggle, relate it to your emotions and work hard to help your dog through his problem.
-As with human anxiety, without intervention your dog’s immune system can become compromised, he may become severely depressed, and/or develop behavior problems.
+If you feel your dog or cat is having a psychological struggle, relate it to your emotions and work hard to help your dog through their problem.
+As with human anxiety, without intervention your dog’s immune system can become compromised, they may become severely depressed, and/or develop behavior problems.
 Eliminating the cause of the stress or helping your dog handle the situation is the key to relieving the anxiety.

 Causes of Canine Anxiety

 Determining the cause of your dog’s anxiety can be a difficult task, as dogs cannot communicate to us what is bothering them.
 Begin by evaluating your dog’s daily life.
 Could any of the following be a problem for your dog?

 - Fear (Loud noises, other dogs, certain people or objects, etc.)

 - Health problems / pain